Dyvinia/BetterSabersDocs/docs/tutorials/installation.md

 ## Troubleshooting

-- When opening a bug report, make sure to check the log and upload/paste it to something like [pastes.dev](https://pastes.dev/)
+- When opening a bug report, make sure to check the log (`%AppData%\BetterSabersManager\log.txt`) and upload/paste it to something like [pastes.dev](https://pastes.dev/)

 ## Installing Presets